fuyu12345/Overton-Pluralistic-GRPO/README.md

 This repository provides a complete OP–GRPO implementation pipeline, offering an end-to-end framework for aligning large language models with Overton pluralism.
 It covers all key stages: data preprocessing with redundancy filtering and perspective augmentation to build high-quality, diverse datasets; training with GRPO, extended by an OP-specific reward system that incorporates perspective coverage, uniqueness, and formatting consistency; and evaluation, using ValuePrism NLI benchmarks, coverage metrics, and token efficiency analysis.

 ## 🚨 Important Notification
-this project is build on the base of [**Verl**](https://github.com/volcengine/verl): which provides a flexible and efficient foundation for reinforcement learning with large language models.
-Verl is designed to support diverse RL algorithms such as PPO and GRPO, while offering high-performance GPU utilization and modular extensibility.

 ### 📁 **OP-GRPO Folder Structure**